 Extra stuff to think about, extra stuff to do and who wears orange clothes anyway?
 You don’t need to wear orange clothes.
 I know it says orange on the note but I’m sure the teachers were just thinking “if you have orange clothes”, which you don’t.
 I’m pretty sure everyone else does not have random orange clothes they’ll be wearing tomorrow.
 As if parents are going to buy orange clothes just for the orange clothes mufti day.
 I’ll ring Beryl and see if her girls are wearing orange clothes and you’ll soon see that orange clothes are optional.
 Okay, just spoke to Beryl – any ideas where can I buy orange clothes at 8.45 pm on a Tuesday night?

 Thank god the shopping centres don’t also think it’s 1969.

-Do you agree that the school system is NOT HELPING?
+Do you agree that the school life is NOT HELPING?

 Feature image: National Archives; other images City of Sydney Archives